Class 9th Physics Quizzes: Chapters 1 to 9

 Category: TURNING EFFECT OF FORCES

-10. A body is in neutral equilibrium when its center of gravity ___________.
+A body is in stable equilibrium after slight tilt if its center of gravity ______________.

 Your score is